-Act 750 of 2017 allows the ATRS Board to set by resolution the early annuity reduction at a rate between 5% and 15% per year, to be prorated monthly if the System's actuary certifies that the amortization period to pay the unfunded liabilities exceeds 18 years.
+The ATRS Board is allowed to set by resolution the early annuity reduction at a rate between 5% and 15% per year, to be prorated monthly if the System's actuary certifies that the amortization period to pay the unfunded liabilities exceeds 18 years.
 The Board adjusted the reduction to 10% per year beginning August 1, 2017 by Resolution 2017-14 on April 17, 2017.

 - 3. Deferred Retirement A.C.A. § 24-7-707.
 An inactive member who has 5 or more years of credited ATRS service will be entitled to an age & service annuity beginning at age 60, provided accumulated contributions are on deposit with the retirement system. - 4.
 Disability Retirement A.C.A. § 24-7-704.
 An active member with 5 or more years of actual and reciprocal service, who becomes totally and permanently disabled may be retired and receive a disability annuity computed in the same manner as an age & service annuity.
-In order to qualify for disability retirement, the member must exhibit symptoms of physical or mental incapacitation while the member is an active member (Act 973 of 2011).
+In order to qualify for disability retirement, the member must exhibit symptoms of physical or mental incapacitation while the member is an active member.
 A member who is eligible for age and service retirement (age 60 and 5 years of service or 28 years of service at any age) is no longer eligible to apply for disability retirement.

-Act 219 of 2015 requires an ATRS disability retiree to obtain a Social Security Administration determination letter finding that the retiree is disabled within 36 months of the effective date of disability retirement.
+An ATRS disability retiree is required to obtain a Social Security Administration determination letter finding that the retiree is disabled within 36 months of the effective date of disability retirement.
 If a member cannot provide the SSA determination letter within the 36-month period, benefits will be terminated, the member will be returned to active service, and all member history will be restored.
 The requirement to qualify for SSA disability shall not apply to a disability retiree who was age 57 or older before July 1, 2015, because that member would qualify for age & service benefits prior to requiring the SSA determination of disability.
-Additionally, the retiree may apply for an extension of the 36-month deadline if the retiree can demonstrate the SSA determination is in progress.
-Act 549 of 2017 allows a disabled retiree to return to work for an ATRS covered employer as a part-time employee or in a lesser position than held previously and not be disqualified from disability retirement.
+The retiree may apply for an extension of the 36-month deadline if the retiree can demonstrate the SSA determination is in progress.
+There is a rebuttable presumption that if a Teacher Retirement member is qualified for Social Security Administration disability benefits then they would also qualify for ATRS disability retirement benefits.